Leigh Wambsganss: School board activism

 In 2021, Wambsganss earned national acclaim among conservatives for her work as one of the co-founders alongside Tim O'Hare of Southlake Families PAC, a group that promotes itself as "unapologetically rooted in Judeo-Christian values" that fought against the Carroll Independent School District's diversity plan to crack down on racism and anti-LGBTQ bullying.
 Under her leadership, it raised hundreds of thousands of dollars to support a slate of school board candidates who promised to kill the plan.
-The group's endorsed candidates won 70% of their races.

 She also serves as the executive director of the political action committee Patriot Mobile Action, where she stated that the group's goal was to eliminate "critical race theory" and "LGBTQ indoctrination" from schools by electing conservative school board members.
 The group targeted numerous independent school district boards in 2022, supporting far-right candidates in the Keller ISD, Grapevine-Colleyville ISD, Mansfield ISD and Carroll ISD school boards in Tarrant County in the 2022 elections.
+While all 11 school board candidates backed by Patriot Mobile Action won in 2022, by 2025, only four of the eleven remained on their respective school boards: five lost their re-election bids and one resigned after controversy for allowing a documentary crew into a school to film students without parental consent.

 2025 State senate campaign

 On June 27, 2025, Wambsganss announced her campaign for the November 4th special election to the Texas Senate in district 9, where incumbent Republican Kelly Hancock resigned to become acting Texas comptroller.
 She quickly gained the endorsement of Lieutenant Governor Dan Patrick and state representative Nate Schatzline, who had previously announced his campaign but withdrew after she entered the race.
 Other declared candidates in the nonpartisan primary included former Republican Southlake mayor John Huffman and Democratic labor union leader Taylor Rehmet.
-Rehmet placed first with 47% of the vote while Wambsganss placed second with 36% of the vote, advancing to a run-off election to be held on an undeclared date.
+Rehmet placed first with 47% of the vote while Wambsganss placed second with 36% of the vote, advancing to a run-off election to be held on January 31.

+Wambsganss was soundly defeated by Rehmet in the run-off.
+The election gained significant attention after Rehmet won by more than 14 percent, particularly due to Trump winning the district by 17 percentage points in the 2024 presidential election and the district having not been represented by a Democrat since 1991.

-Political views
+Political ideology

 Ideologically, Wambsganss has been described as a Christian nationalist.

+In the 2026 runoff election for Senate District 9, Wambsganss was endorsed by President Donald Trump, who posted in support of her on Truth Social in the week leading up to the election.
+Following her loss to Rehmet, Trump told reporters he was “not involved” in the race and had “nothing to do with it.”

 Personal life

 Bowman married David Magee, a firefighter in Grand Junction, Colorado, in 1993.
 The couple moved to Fort Worth around 1996 then Haslet in 1998, but divorced later that year.
-She married then-councilmember and later mayor of Southlake Andrew Wambsganss a year later in 1999.
+A year later, she married then-council member and later mayor of Southlake, Andrew Wambsganss.
 They have two sons and reside in Southlake.